 Storage: 30 GB available space

 Because PUBG is an instant time game, calling for high speed and resolution, if there’s any delay occurring, that would be extremely annoying, and no one would like to be in your team next time.
 For high connection speed, on one hand, you need high bandwidth while on the other hand, you should be away from the bandwidth limit.
 Do you know your ordinary bandwidth is monitored by your Internet Service Provider or ISP?
-Whenever large data is consumed, the limitation will be immediately set so as to stop you from your device covering so much traffic.
+Whenever large data is consumed, your bandwidth will be immediately throttled by ISP so as to stop you from your device covering so much traffic.
 However, it isn’t allowed during PUBG.

 The reason why your ISP tracks your data consumption lies in the knowledge-based IP address.
 Your IP address tells others who you really are and any of your movement on your device can be known from that, too.
 Therefore, even if you’ve bought a high bandwidth package from ISP, the practical data you use can’t reach that high.

-PUBG connects different devices in the same network.
+PUBG as a multiplayer battle royale game connects different devices in the same network.
 Once devices are connected with each other, the security of each device will constantly go down as information and messages are sent and received.
 Some users like to use voice and video messages so that messages are fast transmitted.

 Moreover, when all devices are connected within the same network, once one device gets hacked, is it possible for other devices to keep safe?
 It’s hard to say.

-Cybersecurity and High Speed are What a VPN Gives to PUBG Gamers.
+Cybersecurity and High Speed are Just What a VPN Can Give to PUBG Gamers.

 VPNs, or Virtual Private Network, is a powerful tool to secure Internet connections.
 However, even the best ISPs can interfere with your connection, sometimes causing your favorite computer games to fall behind or become unplayable.
 Some games even block you completely because you use a VPN while you are playing.
 However, according to a report, at least 15% of people use or will use a VPN while playing a game.